-ne likely impact on equality of opportu licy, for each of the Section 75 equali jor/none

-Section 75 category Details of policy impact Level of impact? minor/major/none

-Religious belief None.
-None.

-Political opinion None.
-None.

-Racial group None.
-None.

-Age None.
-None.

-Marital status None.
-None.

-Sexual orientation None.
-None.

-Men and women generally None.
-None.

-Disability None.
-None.

-Dependants None.
-None.

-1
+1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? minor/major/none Section 75 category Details of policy impact Level of impact? minor/major/none Religious belief Seminars will be held virtually and at various locations across the province.
+Minor Political opinion Seminars will be held virtually and at various locations across the province.
+Minor Racial group Information / work books will be made available on request in minority languages.
+Minor Age None None Marital status None None Sexual orientation None None Men and women generally None None Disability Consideration will be given to ensure accessibility for any people with disabilities attending seminars Minor